exonum/exonum-doc/src/get-started/install.md

 Package names and installation methods may differ in other Linux distributives;
 use package manager tools to locate and install dependencies.

-Depending on the version of your distributive, libsodium, RocksDB and protobuf may not be present in the default package lists.
+Depending on the version of your distributive, libsodium, RocksDB and Protobuf may not be present in the default package lists.
 In this case you may need to install these packages from third-party PPAs, or build them from sources.